Free cycling activities in West Yorkshire

 Just two years ago, Naz Kosar couldn’t ride a bike.
 Now, she’s a qualified Bikeability instructor leading weekly sessions in Bradford—and inspiring over 30 women to cycle with confidence.

-Through the Big Bike Revival and support from Hop On, Naz discovered a passion for cycling that’s helped ease her anxiety and brought joy and purpose to her life.
+Through The Big Bike Revival and support from Hop On, Naz discovered a passion for cycling that’s helped ease her anxiety and brought joy and purpose to her life.
 She’s now using that energy to support other women, especially in the South Asian community, to overcome stigma, stay active and find their voice.

 Watch how cycling helped Naz transform her life—and her community.